sasimpson/blog/content/posts/2025-03-28_cdk_stack_based_blog.md

     websiteErrorDocument: "404.html",
 })
 ```
+This will setup the bucket for static website hosting.
 One thing I like about CDK is now the `bucket` variable is something you can access and do things with, such as adding permissions directly

 ```
 const originAccessIdentity = new cf.OriginAccessIdentity(this, "OriginAccessIdentity");